sgupta1524/CHOP_exercises/README.md

 # CHOP_exercises

 ## Section 1

+A workflow for the functions which takes:
+  - Input FastQ/BAM file
+  - Use BWA MEM to re-align to hg38
+  - Output CRAM file

 Command line options for pipeline.sh
 -a first read file in FASTQ
 -b second read file in FASTQ